 Articles by Pushkara SV

-Pushkara SV is a practitioner at the Indian Institute for Human Settlements, Bengaluru, and has experience operating large-scale municipal solid waste processing plants.
-His work has focused on improving the efficiency of waste collection, transportation, processing, and disposal.
-He has worked as a consultant to about 70 Urban local bodies across India under Swachh Bharat Mission.
-He has expertise in planning and designing documents for setting up integrated waste processing plants.
-He has worked on a wide range of projects on different technologies, including waste-to-composting plants, biogas plants, waste-to-energy plants, and construction & demolition waste processing, and has a deep understanding of the solid waste management sector in India.
+Pushkara SV is a practitioner at Indian Institute for Human Settlements, Bengaluru, and has experience operating large-scale municipal solid waste processing plants.
+He has worked with over 70 Urban local bodies under the Swachh Bharat Mission.
+His expertise includes planning integrated waste processing plants and technologies such as composting, biogas, waste-to-energy, and construction and demolition waste processing.

 Indore city has been declared the cleanest city in India for the 6th time in a row in the recently announced Swachh Survekshan 2022 results.
 Indore has consistently performed well in the Swachh Survekshan survey since 2017 due to its integrated approach to solid waste management and efficient waste processing.
 The city, with a population of nearly 2 million, generates about 1,900 tonnes of solid waste per day.
 The Indore Municipal Corporation has successfully integrated the collection, transportation, processing and disposal of solid waste generated in the city.
 What made this feat possible is the rigorous waste management system Indore…